Caner-HK/CEI-Comfort-Environment-Index/README.md

 ---

-CWC CEI (Comfort Environment Index) is an intelligent algorithm that turns raw weather, air quality
+CWC CEI (Comfort Environment Index) is an intelligent algorithm that converts
-and risk information into a unified **0–100 environment score**.
+**weather, air quality and risk information** into a unified **0–100 environment score**.

-It is designed to move weather apps beyond “just showing numbers” toward real **human-centered environmental understanding** –
+The goal is to turn weather apps from “just showing numbers” into a true
+**environment perception layer that understands human comfort and safety risk** –
-combining physical comfort, air quality, UV, pressure, and safety risk into one transparent model.
+combining thermal comfort, air quality, UV, pressure and extreme risk in a single,
+explainable and machine-friendly framework.

 ---

-## 🚀 Key Concepts
+## 🚀 Core Design Overview

-### ✔ Two-Layer Design: Comfort Layer + Risk Cap Layer
+### ✔ Two-Layer Architecture: Comfort Layer + Risk Cap Layer

-Starting from **v3.0.0**, CEI is explicitly structured as a two-layer model:
+Starting from **v3.0.0**, CEI is explicitly divided into two separable but combinable layers:

 1. **Comfort Layer**
-   Focuses on “how comfortable the environment feels” under normal conditions:
+   Answers the question: *“How comfortable does it feel right now?”* based on:

    - Thermal comfort (temperature, humidity, wind, apparent temperature)
-   - Air quality comfort (pollutants)
+   - Air comfort (multiple pollutants)
    - UV comfort
    - Pressure comfort

-   This produces a **0–100 comfort CEI**.
+   It produces a **0–100 comfort CEI (`comfort_cei`)**.

 2. **Risk Layer**
-   Separately evaluates “how risky the environment is”, including:
+   Answers the question: *“How dangerous is it right now?”* by independently evaluating:

-   - Extreme cold / extreme heat and associated health risks
+   - Extreme cold / heat and related health risks
-   - Hazardous weather (severe thunderstorms, heavy snow, dust storms, tornadoes, strong winds, etc.)
+   - Hazardous weather (severe thunderstorms, snowstorms, dust storms, tornadoes, strong gusts, freezing rain, etc.)
-   - Official weather / disaster warnings (e.g., typhoon, avalanche, flood, heavy rain, severe pollution)
+   - Official warnings from government weather / disaster agencies
+     (typhoons, heavy rain, avalanche, floods, severe pollution, etc.)

-   The risk layer outputs a **0–100 risk score** and a corresponding **RiskCap**:
+   The risk layer outputs a **0–100 `riskScore`**, then converts it to:

    > **RiskCap = 100 − riskScore**